mviereck/x11docker/README.md

      - `x11docker --desktop --home --pulseaudio --gpu x11docker/lxde-wine`

 ## Adjust images for your needs
-For persistant changes of image system, adjust Dockerfile and rebuild.
-To add custom applications to x11docker example images, you can create a new Dockerfile based on them.
+For persistant changes of image system adjust Dockerfile and rebuild.
+To add custom applications to x11docker example images you can create a new Dockerfile based on them.
 Example:
 ```
 # xfce desktop with VLC media player
 FROM x11docker/xfce